Dharam-IN/password_generator_react/README.md

 This is a simple password generator application built with React.

+## View Online

+Experience the password generation magic [here](https://random-password-generator-in.netlify.app/)!

 ## Description

-This application generates random passwords based on user preferences like length, inclusion of numbers, and special characters.
-Users can customize the length of the password and choose whether to include numbers and special characters.
+This application empowers users to create secure and unique passwords effortlessly.
+Tailored to user preferences, it allows customization of password length and the inclusion of numbers and special characters.

 ## Features

-- Generate random passwords
+- Generate random passwords with ease
-- Customize password length
+- Tailor password length to your needs
-- Include numbers and special characters in passwords
+- Choose to include numbers and special characters for added security
-- Copy generated password to clipboard
+- Conveniently copy generated passwords to clipboard

 ## Technologies Used